tuvo1106/c_simple_shell/README.md

 Command | Definition
 --------|---------------
-Alias   | Set an Alias.
+alias   | Set an Alias.
 history | View the history of the shell.